Freddy Krueger: In popular culture

 The character returned to television in an episode of The Goldbergs titled "Mister Knifey-Hands" with Englund reprising his role in a cameo.
 Freddy Krueger appears as an OASIS avatar in Ready Player One.
-He is among the avatars seen on the PVP location Planet Doom where he is shot by Aech.

-The frog species Lepidobatrachus laevis had been given multiple nicknames, one of which is the "Freddy Krueger frog" for its aggressive nature.
+The frog species Lepidobatrachus laevis had been given multiple nicknames, one of which is the "Freddy Krueger frog" for its unwebbed front toes and aggressive nature.

 In 2023, Firkantus freddykruegeri, a prehistoric ichneumonid parasitoid wasp, was named after Freddy.
 The name emphasizes the similar features of the insect and the fictional character—long claws and arolium.